cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 Note that:

-* It returns the leaderboard instead of saving it in the keeper.
-That is because when **introducing a module**, you have to initialize it with a **genesis**, and this computed leaderboard will be part of the module's genesis.
+* This returns the leaderboard instead of saving it in the keeper.
+That is because, when **introducing a module**, you have to initialize it with a **genesis**, and this computed leaderboard will be part of the module's genesis.
 * It delegates the closing of channels to the routines.
 * It starts the _second_ routine first to reduce the likelihood of channel clogging.